How to answer kids wheelchair questions: why are you in a wheelchair?

 Ten frequent (and sometimes funny) wheelchair questions kids ask

 Kids are curious, especially when they meet someone they see as different.
-Here are ten wheelchair questions kids ask me about my chair.
+Here are ten wheelchair questions kids ask me about my wheelchair.

 No matter what time period or what part of the world you’re in, there’s one thing that remains constant: kids are curious and random creatures.
-When I’m out and about, I often hear children ask their parents (or grandparents or cool aunt/uncle, etc.) wheelchair questions.
+When I’m out and about, I often hear children ask their parents (or grandparents or cool aunt/uncle, etc.) what questions can they ask someone in a wheelchair?
 It’s not surprising, considering it’s the pink elephant in the room (emphasis on the pink; it’s the best color, don’t @ me).

 Here are some of the frequently asked wheelchair questions I get from children: